 Patients can arrive one of two ways to the Emergency Department: by ambulance or by walking in.

 People who are transported by ambulance are given an EKG in the ambulance and the results are transmitted directly to FMC.
 When they arrive at FMC, those patients are taken directly to the cardiac cath lab.
 Patients who walk in to the Emergency Department are seen immediately by a nurse and given an EKG right away to determine if they are having a heart attack.
-If there are any signs of a heart attack, a STEMI alert is called to get the patient quickly to the cath lab.
+If there are any signs of a heart attack, a STEMI alert is called to quickly transfer the patient to the cath lab.